Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Introduction

 Finally, some open questions on perfectoid signature and further directions for research are described in \autoref{sec.FurtherQuestions}.

 \fakesubsection{Acknowledgements} The authors would like to thank Bhargav Bhatt for numerous valuable conversations and a great deal of encouragement.
 We would also like to thank Neil Epstein, Anurag Singh and Ilya Smirnov for valuable conversations.
-We finally thank Bhargav Bhatt, Javier Carvajal-Rojas, Luis Nu\~nez Betancourt, and Shravan Patankar for valuable comments on a previous draft.
+We thank Bhargav Bhatt, Javier Carvajal-Rojas, Luis Nu\~nez Betancourt, and Shravan Patankar for valuable comments on a previous draft.
+Finally, we thank the anonymous referee who provided a great deal of valuable feedback and pointed out many typos.